pysan3/fcitx5.nvim/README.md

   remember_prior = true, -- boolean: if true, it remembers the mode on exit and restore it when entering the mode again.
-  --                                 if false, uses what was set in config. define_autocmd = true, -- boolean: if true, defines autocmd at `ModeChanged` to switch fcitx5 mode. log = "warn", -- string: log level (default: warn) })
+  --                                 if false, uses what was set in config. define_autocmd = true, -- boolean: if true, defines autocmd at `ModeChanged` to switch fcitx5 mode. autostart_fcitx5 = true, -- boolean: if true, autostarts `fcitx5` when it is not running. log = "warn", -- string: log level (default: warn) })
 ```